Importance of Personal Development: Gratitude

 Motivational speaker, Tony Robbins, begs the question: “Why do we tend to focus on the negative aspects of a situation or experience?”
 This is because our brains are wired for survival.
 We instinctually focus on what could harm us rather than what makes us happy.
 What is important to remember is that we always have a choice on where we place our focus.

 According to a Harvard Health Publishing, gratitude is consistently associated with greater happiness.
 Embracing gratitude leads to people feeling more positive emotions, relishing good experiences, improving health, dealing with adversity and building strong relationships.
-Additionally, gratitude has been shown to be positively correlated to an increase in vitality and energy.
+Additionally, it has been shown to be positively correlated to an increase in vitality and energy.

 Zig Ziglar notes that, “Gratitude is the healthiest of all human emotions.”